oracle-livelabs/converged/obaas/microtx/microtx.md

 1. Update the Spring Boot application configuration file

   Update your Account service's Spring Boot configuration file, `application.yaml` in `src/main/resources`.
 Add a new `lra` section with the URL for the LRA coordinator.
-The URL shown here is for the Oracle Transaction Manager for Microservices that was installed as part of the Oracle Backend for Spring Boot.  **Note**: This URL is from the point of view of a service running it the same Kubernetes cluster.
+The URL shown here is for the Oracle Transaction Manager for Microservices that was installed as part of the Oracle Backend for Spring Boot and Microservices. **Note**: This URL is from the point of view of a service running it the same Kubernetes cluster.

     ```yaml
     <copy>